prody/ProDy-website/tutorials/ensemble_analysis/xray_plotting.rst

    print(np.corrcoef(pca_coords, anm_coords))

-This is going to print 0.95 for PC 1 and ANM mode 2 pair.
+This shows 0.95 for the PC 1 and ANM mode 2 pair.

 Finally, it is also possible to label conformations in cross projection plots